sethreidnz/employee-cv-manager-app/discussion.md

 ### Using Redux as a Cache

 If you havea look in `src/Routes/EmployeeProfile/modules/employeeProfile` at how the reducer logic in here works you will find that even though the page itself is dealing with a single profile I have cached each one.
+I also update each on and 'invalidate' them when they are updated so they are fetched again.

 ### Using Local Component State when appropriate

-In the toggle for the profile edit
+In the toggle for the profile edit I have not used Redux because it is a local thing to the component.
+It does not effect any of the other components in my application and the complexity to use Redux state is not worth it.

 ### Reselect for selecting

-In the employeeProfile modules

-### Deployment

-Using blob storage and updating a web application.
-Seperate concerns
+In the employeeProfile modules I have craeted a number of helper functions that make selecting slices of my state a lot easier.
+Contrast this with the `Home` route and you will see how I can re-use the same logic a lot of times.

 ### Authentication